bkacjios/lua-mumble/README.md

 -- Sets a callback function that will be called, when the worker is joined back into the controller thread. mumble.thread.controller = mumble.thread.controller:onFinish(Function callback(mumble.thread.controller))

--- Sets a callback function that will be called, when the thread receives a message from the worker thread. mumble.thread.controller = mumble.thread.controller:onMessage(Function callback(mumble.buffer))

--- Sends a mumble.buffer message to its worker thread. mumble.thread.controller = mumble.thread.controller:send(String message)
 ```

 ### mumble.thread.worker